 As mentioned in “Terms, Bounds and Appearance” the terms have some unusual features.
 First of all they are the only set of dignities that exclude the Sun and Moon.
 Although some say that the ‘bounds’ for the lights are extended to the nocturnal and diurnal signs – the Sun having its ‘bounds’ from 0 Leo to 30 Capricorn and the Moon from 0 Aquarius to 30 Cancer.
 But this is not practicable.

 Like so many things astrological there are different preferences.
-Most astrologers in Hellenistic times seemed to have used the Egyptian terms, maybe because they didn’t buy Ptolomy’s story of finding them in an ancient manuscript?
-We will never know for sure whether Ptolomy did indeed find a system as ancient as the Egyptian or whether the manuscript was merely a device for giving his system some authority.
+Most astrologers in Hellenistic times seemed to have used the Egyptian terms, maybe because they didn’t buy Ptolemy’s story of finding them in an ancient manuscript?
+We will never know for sure whether Ptolemy did indeed find a system as ancient as the Egyptian or whether the manuscript was merely a device for giving his system some authority.
 The argument for the first is that Ptolemy was an encyclopaedist who collected all the material available to him (and before the burning of the library in Alexandria that would have been plenty) and not an astrologer.
 I haven’t come across any reference to his system being used during or after his time, but that doesn’t mean that this wasn’t the case, it just means I haven’t come across documentation.
-Ptolomy’s terms seemed to have been more popular in the middle ages to the time of William Lilly.
+Ptolemy’s terms seemed to have been more popular in the middle ages to the time of William Lilly.
 Both he and Bonatus provide tables for the Ptolemaic terms.
 Interestingly enough Johannes Schöner in his book on the Judgement of Nativities used Egyptian terms.

 I am not about to recommend one or the other leaving it to your judgement, dear reader.
 Both camps will tell you that their system works.
 And indeed both systems share some common features.
 There are differences in some of the signs and there are also often differences in how large the bounds are in each sign.
 But compared to the Chaldean system they are more similar than different.
 The Chaldean system seems accounts for a diurnal or nocturnal birth, with the term positions of Saturn and Mercury dependant on this.
-The Egyptian and Ptolomeic systems ignore this.
+The Egyptian and ptolemaic systems ignore this.
 Also the Chaldean system has a regular division of degrees in each sign.
 The first term always has 8 degrees and each succeeding term one degree less (8-7-6-5-4).

 I am including all three tables here for your perusal and comparison.
-I have marked those positions in the Ptolomeic terms that are different from the Egyptian to make this easier.
+I have marked those positions in the ptolemaic terms that are different from the Egyptian to make this easier.
 I hope that I haven’t made any typographic errors in spite of proofreading twice. (but should an error have slipped in please let me know!)

 Egyptian Terms